dainst/chronontology-backend/docs/datastore-configuration-reference.md

 datastores.[id].type=filesystem
 ```

-If ommitted, it will default to filesystem.
+If ommitted, it will default to "elasticsearch".

 Depending on which type you choose for the datastore,
 different properties are necessary.

 ### Elasticsearch datastore configuration

-The url param can be ommitted and defaults to http://localhost:9202, which is
+The url param can be ommitted and defaults to "http://localhost:9202", which is
 also the default of the embedded elasticsearch server.

 ```
 datastores.[id].url=http://localhost:9200
 ```

-The indexName can be ommitted and defaults to connect.
+The indexName can be ommitted and defaults to "connect".

 ```
 datastores.[id].indexName=myIndex